AudriusAnusauskas/flickr-app/README.md

     };
   ```

-  And the photos are fetched using a `photo.service` which includes the function function `getPhotos()` which makes the API call.
+  And the photos are fetched using a `photo.service` which includes the function function `getPhotos()` which makes the API calls.

  `Gallery` component also has infinite scroll implemented: